 Xate's mother Piwe Xate (32) says her daughter's tennis progress has astounded her, and her grades have also improved since she started playing tennis.

 "Even her teachers are encouraging her to play tennis.
-Parents must support their children's dreams by watching their games and ensuring they have everything they need to play the sport," she says.
+Parents must support their children's dreams by watching their games and ensuring they have everything they need to play the sport," she arents who are quarrelling and cannot agree on the best method of raising children can now find help at the Office of the Family Advocate.